Many of the best business phone systems remain to be an

 Communicator™, integrated MXconference™ and audio conferencing.
 Zultys,

-a pioneer in IP communications for twenty years, continues to receive
+a pioneer in IP communications for twenty years, continue to receive

 industry recognition.
-The MX IP phone system earned a 2020 Internet
+The MX IP phone system earned a 2020 and 2023 Internet

-Telephony Product of the Year Award from TMC.
+Telephony Product of the Year Award.
+Zultys Advanced Communicator

 Switchvox